1917——2000/18 MOVEMENTS · 6 CONTINENTS

 Every music scene has a geography.

-A source-backed atlas of ten music movements, drawn across maps and years — from Memphis 1951 to Seattle 1994, across four continents.
+A source-backed atlas of a musical century — from New Orleans 1917 to Seoul 2000, eighteen movements across six continents.
 Every node, every date, every claim cited.

 Every node, edge and date traces to a verified open source. · MUSICBRAINZ · WIKIDATA · CC0